React vs Angular – A Quick Comparison (2021 Update)

 When it comes to the performance of both applications, if they are well-written, the difference will be hard to notice.

-Angular is using two-way data binding.
-Whenever you change any element of the interface, your model state changes automatically too.
+Both React and Angular are using both one-way and two-way data bindings.
+Two-way data binding means that whenever you change any element of the interface, your model state changes automatically, too.

-It sounds simple, but if you work on a large project and want to have a good data overview and debug easier, it is better to use React with one-way data binding.
-It renders the change in the interface element, only after the model state is updated first.
+One way data binding, on the other hand, renders the change in the interface model only after the model state is updated first.
 And whenever you change the UI element, the model state stays the same with no changes.

 Since React is a lightweight UI library, it’s much easier to learn than Angular.
 A list of things you have to absorb is quite short: JSX, a router library and state management library.
 Also, it’s necessary to have knowledge of writing components, managing internal state and using props.